 This burning desire began, funnily enough, while burning Australian hardwood on a campfire beside the Goodradigbee river, in the Snowy Mountains of New South Wales.

-A large Jarrah log was placed in the flames.
+A large Ironbark log from the mighty Ironbark tree was placed in the flames.
 Then the guessing game began.
+Was that the aroma chocolate wafting from the flames.
+Another campfire, another question.
+On a sheep station in Leonora WA, a Jarrah log was thrown down.
 Was that the aroma of cinnamon or aniseed?
-Next, a log from the mighty Ironbark tree was in the fire.
-Was that the aroma of chocolate wafting from the flames?
 This was revelatory – incredible aromas emerging from native trees.

 We didn’t set out to be different for the sake of it.
 We simply wanted to make quality spirits that had unique provenance; to produce a singular Australian taste quicker and deliver it with flair.